citizenfx/fivem-docs/README.md

 # FiveM Documentation 📚

 Welcome to the FiveM Documentation!
-This is the official source for all things FiveM.
+This is the official source.
 You can explore detailed guides, reference materials, and development resources here.

 🔗 **Source:** [docs.fivem.net][docs]